daily-co/raw-tracks-tools/README.md

 - The VCS SDK is not required in this mode (`--vcs-sdk-path` can be omitted).
 - Pass `--audio-codec wav` to emit mono 48 kHz PCM WAV files instead of `.m4a`, matching the `normalize-track` tool's WAV output.
-- Each output is padded to the shared recording timeline (silence/black frames from recording start), so position T in any file is recording time T — the files stay in sync when loaded together in an editor.
+- Every output starts at the recording start, so position T in any file is recording time T and the files line up when loaded together in an editor.
+Audio tracks are padded with silence at both ends, so each one spans the whole window and they all come out the same length.
+- Video tails are NOT padded.
+A video file ends where its source ends, so per-speaker video files are shorter than the session and are not all the same length.
+Only the head is padded (black from recording start to the first frame).
+If you need video padded to the session length, pad it yourself, for example `ffmpeg -i in.mp4 -vf tpad=stop_mode=add:stop_duration=<secs> out.mp4`.
 - `--start`/`--duration` trim each output and add a `_s<start>_d<duration>` filename suffix.
-Trims use stream copy, so video cuts land on the nearest keyframe.
+Audio is trimmed in the filter graph and is sample accurate.
+Video trims use stream copy, so video cuts land on the nearest keyframe.

 ### Specifying the output location